-- Consistency with strategy: whether the transaction is consistent with the prior stated strategic aims of the company or whether any change in strategy appears coherent and sensible. - Risks and opportunities: the key risks and opportunities to the business from the transaction and the extent to which these appear to have been considered and managed.
-This includes factors such as cultural fit, human capital management implications and the post-transaction integration plan. - Conflicts of interest: any conflicts of interest which may affect the alignment of the interests of directors or particular shareholders with those of long-term outside or minority shareholders.
-This includes considering whether the proposal is a related party transaction and, if so, whether appropriate disclosures and safeguards are in place; whether the transaction erodes any shareholder rights; and any potential conflict of interest concerning the directors' duty to act in the interests of shareholders, in particular, as these may arise from either existing or newly revised remuneration arrangements.
+- Consistency with strategy whether the transaction is consistent with the prior stated strategic aims of the company or whether any change in strategy appears coherent and sensible. - Risks and opportunities the key risks and opportunities to the business from the transaction and the extent to which these appear to have been considered and managed.
+This includes factors such as cultural fit, human capital management implications and the post-transaction integration plan. - Conflicts of interest any conflicts of interest which may affect the alignment of the interests of directors or particular shareholders with those of long-term outside or minority shareholders.
+This includes considering whether the proposal is a related party transaction and, if so, whether appropriate disclosures and safeguards are in place; whether the transaction erodes any shareholder rights; and any potential conflict of interest concerning the directors' duty to act in the interests of shareholders, in particular, as these may arise from either existing or newly revised remuneration arrangements. - Price including whether any premium or discount to prevailing market share price is appropriate.